Mush2h/Writeups-CTF/Dockerlabs/Easy/Pinguinazo.md

 ```

-We can see that we can execute the script in java, so we can try to file to spawn a shell with root privileges.
+We can see that we can execute Java scripts, so we can try to create a file to spawn a shell with root privileges.

 Therefore, we need to edit the script with the following code: